dotnet/docs-aspire/docs/logging/nats-component.md

 ### Use a connection string

-When using a connection string from the `ConnectionStrings` configuration section, you can provide the name of the connection string when calling `builder.AddNatsClient()`:
+Provide the name of the connection string when you call `builder.AddNatsClient()`:

 ```csharp
 builder.AddNatsClient("myConnection");
 ```

-And then the connection string will be retrieved from the `ConnectionStrings` configuration section:
+The connection string is retrieved from the `ConnectionStrings` configuration section:

 ```json
 {